THE GOVERNING BOARD

 ‘Originally from Ireland, I have lived in England for 15 years and I now live in Appledore, I have 2 daughters at Wittersham, one in year 3 and one in year 1.
 I enjoy being active in my community.
 My aim is to make a positive contribution to the school to help it be the best that it can be.
 Just like any other parent I want the best for my children and for them to have a good education to help support them in whatever future they decide’.

 The Reverend Judy Darkins lives in The Rectory in Wittersham and has responsibility for Wittersham and Ebony Churches.
 Before ordination she worked in social work and education welfare.
 She was a Foundation Governor in the primary school of her last parish for eight years and strongly believes that both church and school should be integral parts of the whole community.

-Sue has been a Wittersham resident for 27 years.
+Sue has been a Wittersham resident since 1987.
 She was a past treasurer of the WSA during the late 80s/early 90s.
 Her three daughters all attended Wittersham School.
 “My passion is for equal education for every child irrespective of their ability”